joebew42/elixir_plug_example/scratch.md

 # DOING

-- write a simple hello world using plug
+- how to test a plug application

 # TODO

-- how to test a plug application
 - understand when it is useful to define a supervisor with `import Supervisor.Spec` instead of using a separate module

 # DONE

+- write a readme
+- write a simple hello world using plug